pratt4166/HR_Analytics_Project/README.md

 # Insights

-To find out the working preference of peole(Ex- Work from home, Work from office etc.)
+* To find out the working preference of peole(Ex- Work from home, Work from office etc.)
++ To find out sick leave %